hyphacoop/governance-experiment/dashboard/README.md

 ### Integration

 - Each API provides specific functionality that enhances the overall governance process.
 For instance, Google Sheets enables easy data sharing, while Earthstar ensures decentralized and secure vote tracking.

+### Contribution Guidelines

+If you'd like to contribute to this project:

+   - Fork the repository and create a new branch for your feature or bugfix.
+   - Submit a pull request with a clear description of your changes.